How to Pick a Real Estate Agent for Buying a Home

 A mark of an experienced agent is how well connected they are to their industry and the resources they have in their network.

-Now for the fun (and most important) part!
-Compile all the work you’ve done, weigh all your intel, and make a final decision.
-But don’t sweat it too much.
-If you’ve followed all these steps, chances are you’re going to make a great, well-informed selection.
+Now for the fun part!
+Compile all the work you’ve done, weigh your findings, and make a final decision.
+Don’t worry too much — if you’ve followed these steps, you’re likely to make a well-informed choice.

-Most importantly, trust your gut.
-If you noticed a few red flags you can’t get out of your head, follow up with them.
-If you truly believe you’ve found the perfect agent, give them a call!
+Most importantly, trust your instincts.
+If you notice any red flags that linger in your mind, address them.
+And if you’re confident you’ve found the right agent, give them a call.

 17. Sign a buyer-broker agreement

-Homebuyers, especially first-timers, may not be aware of the buyer-broker agreement, but it’s a valuable tool and an extra protective measure for the buyer and the agent.
+Homebuyers, particularly first-timers, might not be familiar with the buyer-broker agreement, but it is a valuable tool that offers protection for both the buyer and the agent.

-This document establishes an agreement between the buyer and the broker, or the real estate agent’s supervisor, independent of the agent.
-It also outlines the agent’s scope and responsibilities to the buyer and gives the buyer the option to switch agents if you choose to.
-And it includes all the other details of the professional buyer-agent relationship, like the agent’s fees and commission, and a working timeline.
+This document formalizes the relationship between the buyer and the broker, or the agent’s supervisor, and details the agent’s responsibilities and scope of work.
+It also gives the buyer the option to change agents if needed.
+Additionally, the agreement specifies the agent’s fees and commission, as well as a timeline for the working relationship.

-For the buyers, Barnes says that “once you’re committed to an agent, you don’t need to be shopping around or getting bogged down by other distractions.
+Barnes says, “Once you’re committed to an agent, you don’t need to be shopping around or getting bogged down by other distractions.
 So it can be a more streamlined process for a buyer in that respect.”

 FAQs about real estate agents when buying a home